 As an appeals nurse, you will review multiple insurance claims and denials each day.
 You will analyze medical code data and records and make decisions on whether or not to move forward with an insurance appeal.
 You will work extensively with the medical staff and the client to determine patients’ conditions, pre-existing medical ailments, and diagnoses.

-The average annual salary of an appeals nursing associate/consultant is $93,752, according to Zip Recruiter.
+Furthermore, the average annual salary of an appeals nursing associate/consultant is $93,752, according to Zip Recruiter.
 Much like all the other insurance jobs for nurses, you must have completed at least an associate degree in nursing and a license after passing the NCLEX-RN exam.

 Telephone Triage Nurse

 The primary job of a telephone triage nurse is to talk to patients over the phone and collect their information.
-Next, they assess the patients’ conditions and recommend the appropriate care and medical/health insurance they may require.
+Consequently, they assess the patients’ conditions and recommend the appropriate care and medical/health insurance they may require.
 Salary reports that triage telephone nurses make about $77,100 per year on average.

 Like the above-mentioned nursing jobs, this one also requires a bachelor’s degree in nursing or something related, and a license.
 You will additionally require a good Wi-Fi connection and great communication skills.

 Most nursing jobs require you to be on-site, but these alternative job opportunities can allow you to work remotely.
 There are so many things you can do with a good smartphone, Wi-Fi, and a nursing degree.
 Similarly, with the advance of technology in insurance, you can work these insurance nurse jobs from your home or any place you’re comfortable.
 Let’s look at some remote work you can do as a nurse.